OutSquareCapital/OutQuantLab/documentation/CONTRIBUTING.md

 Total Coverage: Every variable, argument, and return value must have a type annotation.

 No Any Escapes: The Any type is banned except in one narrowly defined case (see Abstract Methods section).

-Modern Syntax Only: Use Python 3.10+ native type syntax (list[str]) not legacy typing module constructs.

 #### Type Annotation Deep Dive